bloominstituteoftechnology/HTTP-AJAX/README.md

 [ x ] CD into `friends` and run `yarn add axios react-router-dom` or `npm install --save axios react-router-dom` to include those dependencies in your project. _You'll need react router for the stretch problems_
 [ x ] CD into `friends` and run `yarn start or npm start` to fire up your React Dev Server.
 [ x ] Inside your React application, create a component to display the list of friends coming from the server.
-[ ] Add a form to gather information about a new friend.
+[ x ] Add a form to gather information about a new friend.
 [ ] Add a button to save the new friend by making a `POST` request to the same endpoint listed above.
 [ ] Each `friend` should have the properties listed below.
 [ ] Implement `Update` and `Delete` functionality.